 ** GEO programs are under continuous review during this period of global uncertainty and limited travel.
 All program details outlined on this page, including program cost, are subject to change if global or location-specific conditions require modifications to the program structure.

-This program offers one course (4 credits) that can be used to fulfill both minor and major requirements in the anthropology major.
+This program offers three courses (12 credits) that can be used to fulfill both minor and major requirements in anthropology.
 This course can also be applied to the geographical specialty in archaeology.

 Students wishing to pursue a career in any subfield of anthropology and/or go on to graduate school usually participate in at least one, if not more, field schools that provide the requisite field and lab experiences, which this program also fulfills.